Xe/site/blog/coding-on-an-ipad-2018-04-14-2018.markdown

 This is almost precisely my existing workflow with the shell, just with Working Copy and Texastic instead.

 There are downsides to this though.
-The inability to test your code as effortlessly as it is to write it quickly becomes frustrating unless you have CI set up and people don't care about a larger commit history (or if you rebase changes onto master when merging).
+Not being able to test your code locally means you need to commit frequently.
+This can lead to cluttered commit graphs which some people will complain about.
+Rebasing your commits before merging branches is a viable workaround however.
 There is no code completion, gofmt or goimports.
 There doesn't seem to be any advanced manipulation or linting tools available for Texastic either.
 I understand that there are fundamental limitations involved when developing these kinds of mobile apps, but I wish